[Last updated May 1, 2026]

 Yes, there are quite a few different options for bundling streaming services.
 However, options frequently change.

-One of the most longstanding bundles is the Disney “suite” of bundles.
-Since Disney owns Disney+, Hulu, and ESPN, it offers several combinations of bundling those services together for a discounted price.
+One of the most longstanding bundles is the Disney suite of bundles.
+Since Disney owns Disney+, Hulu, and ESPN, it offers several bundle options at discounted prices.

 Additionally, some cell phone and internet providers bundle streaming services into their monthly plan costs.
-However, these might not always make the most sense, because these bundles are often costly and come with higher levels of service (i.e., unlimited data and hotspot usage for cell phone plans) that seniors might not need.
+However, these bundles can be costly or come with higher levels of service (e.g., unlimited data and hotspot usage for cell phone plans) that seniors might not need.

 What’s the most cost-effective way to replace cable?

-Ultimately, the most effective way to replace cable will depend on what you use cable to watch.
-If you simply leave the TV on for background noise while you’re doing something around the house, then you might want to save the money and go with one of the free options, like YouTube or Pluto TV.
+Ultimately, the most effective way to replace cable will depend on what you watch.
+If you simply leave the TV on for background noise while you’re doing something around the house, you might want to save money and go with a free option like YouTube or Pluto TV.

-However, if you love watching sports and want to access traditional TV channels, then something like Fubo TV might be right for you.
-If you’re looking for curated content for a low cost that’s hard to find anywhere else, then something like Netflix or Disney+ might be right for you.
+However, if you love watching sports and want to access traditional TV channels, something like Fubo might be a good fit.
+If you’re looking for low-cost, curated content that’s hard to find anywhere else, then something like Netflix or Disney+ might be right for you.

 The great thing about today’s offerings is that you can design your own package that gives you the content you love while fitting within your budget.